 Most recently, I was able to attend the summer Gasshuku in Grobbendonk, Belgium with other members of the Wessex Karate Academy, where I attained 4th Dan.”

 Chris Fryer In 1990 after seeing an advert in Pool for a Karate club just after joining the Police force Chris first started training with Sensei Craig Nevit.
-In 1996 with Sensei Peter he got his 2nd Dan. after a 5 year brake Chris returned to Karate with a new focus.
+In 1996 with Sensei Peter he got his 2nd Dan.
+After a 5 year brake Chris returned to Karate with a new focus.
 In 2018 he passed his 4th Dan and trains 3-4 times a week and helps teach at local primary schools alongside Sensei Peter.

 Starting back in 2004 as a shy junior who didn’t really want to compete in competitions, Jamie went on to win the nationals after his mother signed him up for it.
 After that he really found his passion in Karate.

 “I love Karate; I can’t give it up now.
-I think it’s one of those things that once you star you never really give up.
+I think it’s one of those things that once you start you never really give up.
 Even if you take a break you end up coming back sooner or later.”

 Nicolle started Go-Ju Ryu at age nine; grading quickly through the colour belts, she earned her 1st Dan at 14, then second Dan at 16 and third Dan at just 21.
 She is a shining example of commitment and achievement.